soklet/toystore-app/README.md

 HTTP/1.1 200 OK
 Content-Length: 13
 Content-Type: text/plain; charset=UTF-8
+Date: Sun, 21 Mar 2024 16:19:01 GMT

 Hello, world!
 ```

 #### Without Docker

-The Toy Store App requires [Apache Maven](https://maven.apache.org/) (you can skip Maven if you prefer to run directly through your IDE) and JDK 21+.
+The Toy Store App requires [Apache Maven](https://maven.apache.org/) (you can skip Maven if you prefer to run directly through your IDE) and JDK 25+.
 If you need a JDK, [Amazon Corretto](https://aws.amazon.com/corretto/) is a free-to-use-commercially, production-ready distribution of [OpenJDK](https://openjdk.org/) that includes long-term support.

 ##### **Build**